Hidden Dreams

 Then I fill my eyes with that energy.

-I feel the eyes of darkness open within me.
+The eyes of darkness open within me.

-But now, I can see inside the darkness that covers the Bizra.
+We still stand on the beach, listening to gentle waves, but now, I see inside the darkness that covers the Bizra.

 I see rocky coastline without beaches, and white spray where the waves of the ocean crash against those rocks.

-Some of the Bizra sleep on large rocks near the water.
+Many of the Bizra sleep on large rocks near the water.

-The Bizra are not sea creatures, but their flexible bodies remind me of seals.
+They’re not sea creatures, but their flexible bodies remind me of seals.

 Most of the sleeping Bizra look peaceful, but a few are restless.